Fulham 1-1 Leeds United

 Foul by Alfonso (Leeds United).

 Attempt missed.
-Scott Parker (Fulham) right footed shot from outside the box is close, but misses to the left.
+Scott Parker (Fulham) right footed shot from outside the box misses to the left.
 Assisted by Tom Cairney.

 Corner, Fulham.
 Conceded by Liam Bridcutt.